-Special Performance: Celebrating 35 years with the ProRodeo Hall of Fame and the Class of 2014 Inductees.
+Special Performance: Celebrating the ProRodeo Hall of Fame and the Class of 2015 Inductees.

 Tough Enough to Wear Pink Rodeo: Sunday we join the grassroot cowboy campaign to fight breast cancer.
 Wear your Pink and show everyone you are tough enough to take the Breast Cancer awareness challenge.